Consistency is a huge challenge for every parent.

 It’s not about getting it right but it is about decreasing your frustration and your child’s overly activated nervous system.

 Remember, keep short and long-term goals in mind in order to stay the course with consistency.
 Consistency is not rigidity or perfection.
-In fact, making mistakes and asking for forgiveness teaches children what real relationship looks like.
+In fact, making mistakes and asking for forgiveness teaches children what real relationship looks like and is an important part of your child’s development.

 Owner | Child Therapist | LCPC, RPTParenting is hard!
 But you don’t have to do it alone.
 I work with children and parents to resolve emotional conflict, cultivate healing, and nurture hope.